 Over time, drain backups can occur, where water begins pooling in sinks, tubs or showers instead of flowing away smoothly.
 A foul odour emanating from drains is another red flag, as trapped water can be a breeding ground for harmful bacteria.

-You may also see backup into adjacent areas like overflowing water around the base of sinks, standing water in shower pans or pooling in basement floor drains.
+You may also see backups in adjacent areas, such as overflowing water around the base of sinks, standing water in shower pans, or pooling in basement floor drains.
 Increased water usage could also indicate a partial clog, as running more water puts additional pressure on a constrained drainage system.
 Paying attention to these warning signs and addressing potential blockages early can help avoid costly repairs from extensive water damage down the line.

 Consequences of Blocked Drains to Your Home